jlstrater/gr8data/README.md

   `grails> run-app`

-An internet connection is required to bootstrap data!!!
+  The data is bootstrapped from the gr8ladies-d3 repository on startup.
+An internet connection is required in order to bootstrap data!!!

 ##Endpoints